The Roanoke news. (Weldon, N.C.) 1867-1989, March 10, 1910, Image 1

 see him.

-No; it is impossible to scare the
+' No, it is impossible to scare the

-seasoned kissing man with sinister
+i seasoned kissing man with sinister

 talk of microscopic reptiles.
 He is